-- 1. If it is necessary to touch any of the high voltage harnesses or components, you must always wear appropriate Personal Protective Equipment (PPE) (refer to 3-1 Preparation Items (FRG-13)) and shut off the high voltage system by referring to 3-3.1 High Voltage System Shut-Down Procedures (FRG-15). - 2.
-To avoid the risk of electrocution, NEVER touch the inside of the Li-ion battery unless appropriate PPE is worn even after shutting off the high voltage system.
-The Li-ion battery maintains charge even though the high voltage system is shut down. - 3.
-Cover any damaged high voltage components with insulated tape.
+- 1. If it is necessary to touch any of the high-voltage harnesses or components, you must always wear appropriate Personal Protective Equipment (PPE) (refer to 3-1 Preparation Items (FRG-13)) and shut off the high-voltage system by referring to 3-3.1 High-voltage System Shut-Down Procedures (FRG-17). - 2.
+To avoid the risk of electrocution, NEVER touch the inside of the high-voltage battery unless appropriate PPE is worn even after shutting off the high-voltage system.
+The high-voltage battery maintains charge even though the high-voltage system is shut down. - 3.
+Cover any damaged high-voltage components with insulated tape.